First Stand Tournament (FST)

 Mid-Season Invitational (MSI)

-Mid-Season Invitational (MSI) is a high-stakes showdown where only the best of the best will emerge.
-This tournament, which bridges the gap between the spring and summer splits, offers more than just the title and recognition—it’s a critical opportunity for teams and regions to gain an advantage heading into Worlds.
+The Mid-Season Invitational (MSI) is a high-stakes showdown where only the best of the best will emerge.
+This tournament, which bridges the gap between the spring and summer splits, offers more than just the title and recognition, it’s a critical opportunity for teams and regions to gain an advantage heading into Worlds.

-MSI 2025 will feature 10 teams from five major leagues: the LPL, LCK, LTA, LEC, and LCP.
-Each of these leagues will send their top two teams to represent their region, ensuring that only the best talent from each corner of the globe will compete.
+MSI 2026 will feature 11 teams from six major leagues: two each from LCK, LCS, LEC, LCP and LPL, and one from CBLOL.
+Each of these leagues will send their top team(s) to represent their region, ensuring that only the best talent from each corner of the globe will compete.

 The road to becoming the MSI Champion will unfold across two stages.
-The tournament begins with a Play-In Stage, where four of the ten teams will battle it out.
-Only the top two teams from this stage will advance, joining six pre-qualified teams in a showdown that will ultimately crown the MSI Champion.
+The tournament begins with a Play-In Stage, where four of the eleven teams will battle it out.
+Only the top one team from this stage will advance to the Bracket Stage, joining seven pre-qualified teams in a showdown that will ultimately crown the MSI Champion.

 The MSI Champion will earn a guaranteed slot at Worlds, provided they meet the competitive requirement in the summer split set by the regional league.
 This additional Worlds slot serves as a powerful motivator, allowing the champion team to focus on refining their performance for the year’s ultimate competition.
 Additionally, the region of the MSI runner-up will also gain an extra slot at Worlds, boosting its representation and giving another team a shot at international glory.